 Strengthening Primary Care in the South West LHIN

-As the South West LHIN continues to move forward with health system renewal plans as part of the Patients First Act, valued voices of experienced local primary care providers will help drive local innovation and collaboration by identifying, planning, and making recommendations via a South West Primary Care Alliance.
+As the South West LHIN moves forward with health system renewal plans as part of the Patients First Act, valued voices of primary care providers and patients will help drive local innovation and collaboration.
 A strong primary care sector is the cornerstone of a high performing, efficient and robust health care system.

 Patient Centred Care

 Patient-centred care requires different parts of the health system to be coordinated to meet the needs and preferences of individuals and families.
 Through, inter-professional collaboration within primary health care and by facilitating access to the broader health care system, the South West LHIN and health service providers will ensure patients have access to the range of health services needed by individuals and families.

 With the goal to improve access, accountability and performance, the LHIN will work with the Ministry to implement a multi-year collaborative reform strategy with primary care providers to better connect and integrate with other care providers.
 There is also a need for dedicated work to respond to the needs of currently underserviced Indigenous communities.

 Together with the LHIN, system partners will:

 - Work with the Ministry to implement a multi-year collaborative reform strategy with primary care providers.

 - Work towards same/next day access to primary health care.